 Make your own!

-The classic roundel framing, combined with delicate web corner motifs, was a signature style of Dutch Delftware that balanced structure with movement.
-The circular frame creates a porthole-like window into the scene, while the almost floral corners (which are in fact, inspired by spiders webs!) add a sense of energy and decoration to the otherwise empty spaces.
-This pairing was particularly popular for landscape scenes and architectural studies, as the roundel naturally draws focus to the central composition.
+The classic roundel framing combined with delicate web corner motifs balanced structure with movement.
+The circular frame creates a porthole-like window into the scene, while the web corners add energy to empty spaces.
+This pairing was particularly popular for landscape scenes and architectural studies.

 Make your own!